What Really Matters is Content Reception

 You need to guide your visitors into doing things you want them to do.
 Broadly stated, you want them to take some sort of beneficial action on your site.
 Walk them from point A to point Z. Hold their hands and guide them.

-This at time requires providing enough information to keep your visitors interested but withholding enough to keep them going.
 If you give them everything right away, they’ll just leave when they’re done.
-And when you finally give them the information they were seeking, give them a teaser or a value add so they keep reading more.
+Instead, give them a teaser or a value add so they keep reading more.